nozwock/ventoy-toybox/README.md

 <img src="https://user-images.githubusercontent.com/57829219/198823849-7da17229-2c6c-4d57-a745-0b6ec48db12a.png" width="512">

+**NOTE:** Prebuilt binaries are available for amd64 Linux and Bindows.

-## Massive Numba o Features
+## Humongous Numba o Features

 Now let's go over the massive list of features this app packs, make sure to not get overwhelmed, oki? <br>
 Ventoy Toybox allows you to:

 1. Fetch [ventoy][ventoy] updates and run em over!
-2. Browse thru latest published distro releases at a blazingly fast speed!
+2. Browse thru latest published distro releases blazingly fast!

 And...yep, that's it...\*phew\*, good job making to this point! :tada:

 ## FAQs
-1. Wait a minute...you just could've a simple script for fetching updates, what's the point of all this?
+1. Wait a minute...you just could've made a simple script for fetching updates, what's the point of all this?
     - Well...you wouldn't have this blazingly fast feature packed app then, would you? haha..ha..hah...